silentstranger5/blog/content/posts/json/json-parser.md

 }
 ```

 If you read my other posts, the function `file_read` is probably familiar to you.
-It calculates the size of the file using a combination of `fell` and `fseek`, first to set the internal pointer to the end of the file, and second to get the offset from the start. `rewind` sets the internal pointer back.
-Then we allocate enough space with `malloc`, read a file with `freed`, and close it with `close`.
+It calculates the size of the file using a combination of `fseek` and `ftell`, first to set the internal pointer to the end of the file, and second to get the offset from the start. `rewind` sets the internal pointer back to the start.
+Then we allocate enough space with `malloc`, read a file with `fread`, and close it with `fclose`.
 Notice one line above `return`. `strrchr` returns a pointer to the rightmost occurrence of the specified character.
 We use it to terminate all symbols after the last right brace since `ftell` returns a slightly larger number than needed on Windows (because `\r\n` is replaced with `\n` but `ftell` does not consider it).

 `file_content` is a thin wrapper that returns the contents of the file we read.

-Now let's consider five utility functions:
+Now let's consider some utility functions:

 ```c
 // go to the next character and return the current one